 Landos Biopharma, Inc. (the "Company") is a clinical-stage biopharmaceutical company discovering and developing novel treatments for autoimmune diseases.
 The Company has identified Lanthionine Synthetase C-Like 2 ("LANCL2") as a novel therapeutic target for autoimmune diseases, including inflammatory bowel disease ("IBD"); Crohn's disease ("CD"), and ulcerative colitis ("UC").
 Landos' wholly-owned lead clinical asset, BT-11, is the first therapeutic that targets LANCL2 and acts locally in the gastrointestinal tract for treatment of inflammatory bowel disease (IBD).
 The company completed Phase 1 clinical testing in 2018 and initiated global Phase 2 clinical testing of BT-11 for UC in 2019.
 Landos is a platform company that continues to discover innovative therapeutic targets (one to two new therapeutic targets per year and their associated drug development programs).
 Landos also has a robust pipeline of new compounds for other autoimmune diseases (lupus, rheumatoid arthritis, multiple sclerosis, type 1 diabetes), several of which Landos anticipates will advance to Phase 1 clinical testing in 2021.
 Since inception, the Company has devoted substantially all of its resources to performing research and development activities in support of its product development efforts.
 The Company was incorporated in Delaware in January 2017.
 Since inception, the Company has devoted substantially all of its resources to performing research and development efforts.
-The Company does not have any products approved for sale and has not generated any revenue from commercial product sales.
-The Company does not have any products in support of its product development efforts.
-The Company does not have any products approved for sale and has not generated any revenue from some commercial product sales.
-The Company does not have any products or partnered products approved for sale and has not generated any revenue from some sont have any products or partnered products approved for sale and has not generated any revenue from sales.
-The Compan
+The Company does not have any products or partnered product approved for sale and has not generated any revenue from commercial product sales.
+The Company does not have any products in support of its product development activities in support of its product substantially all of its resources to performing research and development activities in support of its product sales.
+The Company does not have any products or partnered products approved for sale and has not generated any revenue from commercial product sales.
+The Company does not have any products or partnered produc